AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 * The [LunarG Vulkan SDK](https://vulkan.lunarg.com/sdk/home) versions 1.4 or later
   for Vulkan loader, layers, headers, and other tools.
 * A `clspv` executable, from commit `75d2471da8d697ae5a04d06cf14a1667b74200e8` and later.
-* Linux is the only supported OS, with Ubuntu 22.04 and later the tested distributions.
-  Adding support for Windows, macOS, and Android is future work.
+* Linux and macOS are the only supported OS, with Ubuntu 22.04 and later the tested distributions for Linux.
+MacOS 15.7.4 is tested with the Vulkan backend in CI.
+Adding support for Windows and Android is future work.
 * A Vulkan driver, use `vulkaninfo` from the Vulkan SDK to see the available devices on your system.